blbadger/blbadger.github.io/smaller-lms.md

 [Elsewhere](https://blbadger.github.io/language-discreteness.html) it was observed that transformers exhibit a somewhat unexpected phenomena: firstly that transformer blocks must be extremely wide (embedding size $e > 3000$) in order to have any accurate input representation ability, and secondly that the ability of a transformer to accurately represent a token it has seen previously (ie a 'non-self' token) disappears after training.
 On the other hand, a modification of the MLP mixer architecture was found to have accurate self- and nonself- token representation even from very small models with $e < 100$.
 Thus this may be a good candidate with which to start the process of looking for more effective architectures than the transformer.

 The MLP mixer architecture is conceptually similar to a transformer if all the multi-head attention layers were replaced with linear transformations over the sequence, rather than token, dimension.
-We modify this architecture for causal language modeling use as follows:
+This was originally designed for vision tasks, and we will employ a modification of this architecture for language.
+The choice of this starting point is mostly due to simplicity (this model does not require positional encoding or attention) and representational efficiency (even small models can accurately represent non-self tokens).

 First, we define the operations on one mixer block, which is a module akin to one transformer block, except without self-attention.